Know before you click.

 If the link is obviously spam or you don’t trust where it came from, it’s simple to assume it’s bad, not click on it, and get on with your life.

 Sometimes it’s not obvious.
 Some clues about the email might be:

 - Having a message that seems out of character for the person sending you the mail, such as a terse “look what I found” type of statement.

 - Having no text at all, just a link.

 - Having a name you recognize in the From: field, but (if displayed) a corresponding email address that is clearly wrong, or one you’ve never seen before.

-URLs, or Uniform Resource Locators, are those strings beginning with http or https.
-They tell a web browser what website or page you want to view.
+URLs, or Uniform Resource Locators, are those strings beginning with http: or https:.
+They tell a web browser the website or page you want to view.

 Enter “shortlink” services.
 They allow you to create short, manageable URLs redirecting to longer ones.
 For example:

 This is a shortlink (using my own service) taking you to the longer URL listed above.
 It’s easier to type, easier to remember, and not prone to break in email programs and elsewhere.